 — Ben Greenfield (@bengreenfield) February 1, 2017

 Another workaround to increase the bioavailability of curcumin is via the use of phytosomes.
 Phytosomes are plant extracts that are bound to the molecule phosphatidylcholine.
-Our bodies naturally make phosphatidylcholine, but you can also get it from food, or you can get it from supplements, and it is actually very well absorbed.
-When you attach curcumin to phosphatidylcholine, you can get almost instant absorption of curcumin and approximately 30x more bioavailability vs. most curcumin.
+Our bodies naturally make phosphatidylcholine, but you can also get it from food or supplements, and it is actually very well absorbed.
+When you attach curcumin to phosphatidylcholine, you get almost instant absorption of curcumin and approximately 30x more bioavailability vs. when taking curcumin alone.

 Anyway, you may be perfectly happy sipping black pepper and turmeric tea or popping curcumin-phosphatidylcholine supplements to biohack your curcuminoid bioavailability, but I haven't even scratched the surface when it comes to the limitations of turmeric and curcumin.